Unique Design

 Nohoana: Seat

 Canoe seats were suspended off the floor of the canoe hull and held in place on small shelves called pepeiau.
-This allows the paddler to tuck one foot under the seat while paddling.
+This allows the paddler to tuck one foot under the seat while paddling allowing for maximized leverage for paddling.